Threak/easyrel/README.md

 * getfav.py (search for all new releases in your fav lists)

 ## notes:
-* currently *nix only - but compatible with Windows too if you fix the config path.
-* config is created on first run - requires editing.
+* config is created on first run - requires editing
 * Location: .config/getrel/

 [feedparser]: https://pypi.python.org/pypi/feedparser/